top of page

 Data-driven, community-engaged, and process-embedded research for optimizing resources and allocations to improve cancer prevention and reduce cancer health inequity.

-- Decision modeling - Economic evaluation - Machine learning - Deep learning
+- Decision modeling - Economic evaluation - Machine learning - Policy learning

 bottom of page